On-Demand Fuel in Nigeria: Why Banks, Hospitals, and Telcos Can’t Afford Delays

 - Cash-based fuel purchases delay response

-- No visibility on fuel levels until it’s too late
+- No real-time visibility on fuel levels

-- Emergency situations expose process weaknesses
+- Emergencies expose process weaknesses

 Why Banks Need On-Demand Refuel Partners

 Banks run on trust, uptime, and availability.
-Every minute of power loss affects:
+Every minute of power loss affects

 - ATM uptime and transaction volumes